 SUBNET CALCULATOR

-Professional network calculator with CIDR and subnetting tools
+IPv4 and IPv6 network calculator with CIDR notation and binary visualization

 CLIENT

 Everything runs locally in your browser.
-Your data never leaves your device - no uploads, no servers, no tracking.
+Your data never leaves your device - no uploads, no servers, no data transmission.

 All processing happens directly on your machine using JavaScript.
-Close the tab and everything is gone.
-We literally never see your data.
+Close the tab and all data is released.

 Calculate mode